From past to future, here’s the ultimate journey of design.

 Meet the new bad boys!

-There’s a lot of buzz these days around augmented reality and virtual reality.
+There’s a lot of buzzes these days around augmented reality and virtual reality.

 Though VR and AR may sound similar, they’re two very different concepts.